adntob/CiscoHackathon2019/README.md

 * Macros - snippets of JavaScript code that customers can write that runs on the video system itself
 * jsxapi - JavaScript SDK for the xAPI, open source and available for eg Node.js
 * Cloud xAPI - RESTful xAPI access for cloud registered devices
+* Video device web interface - a web admin site on the video endpoints that lets you configure it
 * User interface extensions - panels, buttons and widgets that can be added to the user interface of the video device to allow user to control lights, blinds, make speed dials etc
 * In-room controls - the previous name for User interface extensions
 * Web apps - web pages running on the newer Webex devices with the Chromium web engine